top of page

 Characteristics

-• Timbre: the orchestra was born.
+• Timbre: the orchestra emerged.

 Composers

-• ltaly: Monteverdi, Vivaldi, Frescobaldi, Corelli,
+• ltaly: Monteverdi, Vivaldi, Frescobaldi, Corelli, Francesca Caccini, Barbara Strozzi.

 • Germany: J. S. Bach, Praetorius, Schütz, Telemann.